Esri/arcgis-maps-sdk-kotlin-samples/apply-dictionary-renderer-to-feature-layer/README.md

-# Apply Dictionary Renderer To Feature Layer
+# Apply dictionary renderer to feature layer

 Convert features into graphics to show them with mil2525d symbols.